Back to Podcast Guides

 5. Then return to the object with a wider field.

-John’s view of shadow work is practical: the “shadowy” material is often what families and cultures learned to negate.
-When you reclaim free will and presence from unconscious reactive systems, awareness expands.10
+John's view of shadow work is refreshingly concrete: the "shadowy" material is often what families and cultures taught you to negate.
+When you reclaim free will and presence from unconscious reactive systems, awareness expands.

 Shadow work is the digestion of unconscious reactivity so that life force, choice, and contact return.